interlockledger/pyilint/README.md

 shipped with the official definition of the standard and the [rust-il2-ilint](https://github.com/interlockledger/rust-il2-ilint).

+## Requirements

+This program was developed for Python 3.8 or higher (it may work on older versions).
+No external dependencies are required.

 ## Installation

 To install this library, you may download the code from